vsjadeja/my-authenticator/README.md

 - **Copy Code**: Click the copy icon next to any TOTP code
 - **Auto-Refresh**: Codes automatically update every 30 seconds
 - **Progress Bar**: Visual indicator shows time remaining until next refresh

+### Removing Entries

+1. Click the **🗑️ Remove** button in the top toolbar
+2. Select the entry you want to remove from the dropdown
+3. Click **Remove** to confirm (⚠️ This action cannot be undone!)
+4. Entry is permanently deleted and UI updates automatically

 ### Exporting Entries